Judicial Investigation Department

 The department is a subsidiary body of the Public Prosecutor of Costa Rica which conducts the agency's criminal investigations in order to guarantee the impartiality, honesty and objectivity of its investigations.
 The Organic Law of Costa stipulates that the OIJ should act independently and on their own initiative.
-It is given the authority to identity criminal offenders and to preform the preventive apprehension of alleged offenders.
+It is given the authority to identity criminal offenders and to perform the preventive apprehension of alleged offenders.
 The department also collects, secures, and manages the evidence and other background information necessary for the investigation.

 Organisational structure

 The administration of the department is overseen by the General Directorate and the General Secretariat.
 The General Directorate manages the entire organisation and coordinates interdepartmental activities.
 The General Secretariat oversees the organisation's budget and the allocation of resources and people to its respective departments.
 The organisations internal departments include the Department of Criminal Investigations and the Department of Forensics.